Highpoint2000/webserver-logger/README.md

 ![image](https://github.com/user-attachments/assets/83ad1a0c-ada6-4036-ada6-0d80962132e1)

-## Version 1.5 (only works from version 1.2.6 - older versions must take the plugin version 1.3f or 1.3i !!!)
+## Version 1.6 BETA (only works from version 1.2.6 - older versions must take the plugin version 1.3f or 1.3i !!!)

-- Alert message/filter for non-FMLIST compatible station IDs
-- Logging optimizations (RDS RAW and filtered mode)
-- HTML logs now open directly in the browser
-- Scanner log files (if available!) can be downloaded using CSV and HTML download buttons (Option for the button is in the scriptheader!)
+- New layout for HTML logfile with search/sort Options, Toggle Button for dark mode
+- Time in Logfiles can be set to UTC

 ## Installation notes: